google-coral/libedgetpu/README.md

 ### Bazel [Recommended]

 This seems to work with 2024 OS and libraries.
-For proper environment setup check `docker` directory. `Bazel 4.2.2` is needed
+For proper environment setup check `docker` directory.
+It requires `Bazel 4.2.2` to compile TF 2.10.1.

 Build native binaries on Linux and macOS:
 ```